 The ear cartilage can be molded and secured into a more aesthetically pleasing contour through hidden incisions behind the ear.
 The results of otoplasty are permanent.

-Otoplasty (ear reshaping surgery) by Sam Naficy, MD
+Otoplasty (ear reshaping surgery) by Sam Naficy, MD. * Individual results may vary.

 Why choose a facial plastic surgeon to do my otoplasty?

 Although most plastic surgeons today perform ear and facial plastic surgery, very few actually limit their practice to specialize in the face.
 In fact, most plastic surgeons spend the bulk of their time performing liposuction, breast procedures, and tummy tucks.

 Dr. Naficy's practice has been 100% devoted to rhinoplasty and facial plastic surgery for the past 18 years.
 This is why Seattle doctors and patients have voted Dr. Naficy one of the top plastic surgeons for the face.
 Patients from the entire globe seek Dr. Naficy's expertise and he has many patients flying in for surgery both nationally and internationally.